 Because AngelTrack’s PCR is integrated with its dispatch system, it always knows which signature forms are needed.
 And of course you can modify any form’s legalese to suit your needs.

 Smart Documentation Requirements

 AngelTrack’s PCR is integrated with its dispatch, QA, and billing systems, and so it knows what information (patient, billing, medical, signatures, etc.) is needed for every call.
-It then tells the crew which data pages are required, by turning those buttons bright red.
-Other data pages may be recommended (in order to pass QA) but not required; these it turns dark red.
+It then tells the crew which data pages are required, by turning those buttons bright yellow.
+Other data pages may be recommended (in order to pass QA) but not required; these it turns dark yellow.
 In this way, a crew member can see immediately what is still needed in order to submit a complete report to QA.